aleksandardrljaca/Microservices/README.md

 # Microservices

-Task is to create a simple simulation of company that produces metal plates.<br>
-Machine creates plates and reports that to products microservice over the REST endpoint.<br>
-Meanwhile, machine must send telemetry data (machine start time, plate creation start time, plate creation end time, machine shutdown time).
-Communications is done through MQTT protocol. <br>
+The task is to create a simple simulation of a company that produces metal plates.<br> A machine creates plates and reports this to the products microservice via a REST endpoint.<br> Additionally, the machine must send telemetry data, including machine start time, plate creation start time, plate creation end time, and machine shutdown time.<br> Communication is conducted using the MQTT protocol.<br>

 Running Microservices
 _____________________________